-- A number of chronic health problems such as asthma, diabetes and chronic obstructive pulmonary disease (COPD) can be treated in the primary care system to avoid unnecessary and costly hospital care. - The rate of potentially avoidable hospital admissions was high in Ireland in 2013, with only Austria getting a higher score.
+- A number of chronic health problems such as asthma, diabetes and chronic obstructive pulmonary disease (COPD) can be treated in the primary care system to avoid unnecessary and costly hospital care. - The rate of potentially avoidable hospital admissions was high in Ireland in 2015, with only Austria and Hungary getting a higher score.

-5.TRUST AND CONFIDENCE IN PUBLIC ADMINISTRATION
+5. TRUST, SATISFACTION AND CONFIDENCE IN PUBLIC ADMINISTRATION

 Twice a year Eurobarometer measures the level of public confidence in the national government and the national parliament.
 National government is not defined, and the extent to which it covers both political and administrative elements of government is unclear.
 But it is likely to primarily reflect levels of trust in the political parties in power at the time of the survey.
-Periodic surveys of trust in regional and local authorities and in different sectoral workforces by Eurobarometer are also examined, as are levels of satisfaction and confidence with police, education, health care and the justice system.
-Complaints to Ombudsman's offices are tracked as an indicator of confidence in public services.
+Periodic surveys of trust in regional and local authorities and in different sectoral workforces by Eurobarometer are also examined, as are levels of satisfaction and confidence with police, education, health care, local government, and the justice system.
+Complaints to Ombudsman's offices are tracked as an indicator of confidence in public services, as are freedom of information requests.

-Trust in government continues to grow and is now slightly above the European average
+Trust in government continues to grow and is now above the European average

-FIGURE 65 LEVEL OF TRUST IN GOVERNMENT
+FIGURE 59 LEVEL OF TRUST IN GOVERNMENT

 - The level of public trust in government in Ireland tended to be around the EU average from 2001 to 2008. - However, there was a dramatic fall in the level of trust in government in Ireland from 2008 to 2010.
 Trust in government in the rest of Europe also fell, but only slightly.
 In autumn 2010, Ireland expressed the lowest level of trust in government of any of the EU27 (10 per cent). - In spring 2011, the level of public trust increased significantly to 42 per cent expressing trust in the Irish government, reflecting the election of a new government.
-This fell back to 22 per cent by autumn 2011. - Trust in government has increased since 2013, and 40 per cent of those surveyed in spring 2017 said they tended to trust the government.
-This figure is now back slightly above the European average of 37 per cent.
+This fell back to 22 per cent by autumn 2011. - Trust in government has increased since 2013, and 46 per cent of those surveyed in spring 2018 said they tended to trust the government.
+This figure is now back above the European average of 34 per cent. - Luxembourg and the Netherlands have levels of trust in government around 70 per cent.

-Trust in parliament continues to improve and is now slightly above the European average
+Trust in parliament continues to improve and is now above the European average

-FIGURE 66 LEVEL OF TRUST IN NATIONAL PARLIAMENT
+FIGURE 60 LEVEL OF TRUST IN NATIONAL PARLIAMENT

 - Irish trust in parliament was around the EU average until 2008.
 From 2008 to 2010, as with trust in government, trust in parliament dropped rapidly both in absolute terms and compared to the European average. - In spring 2011, the positive perception brought about by the election of a new government led to the proportion of respondents who expressed trust in the Irish parliament being back above the EU average, at 39 per cent.
-The level of trust subsequently fell again. - Trust in parliament in Ireland has gradually increased since 2012 and following an increase in autumn 2016 stood at 41 per cent in spring 2017.
-This is just above the European average of 36 per cent.
+The level of trust subsequently fell again. - Trust in parliament in Ireland has gradually increased since 2012 and following an increase in autumn 2016 stood at 44 per cent in spring 2018.
+This is above the European average of 34 per cent. - Sweden and the Netherlands display levels of trust in parliament close to 70 per cent.

-Trust in regional and local authorities is at the European average after several years of being below the average
+Trust in regional and local authorities is now above the European average after several years of being below the average

-FIGURE 67 LEVEL OF TRUST IN REGIONAL OR LOCAL PUBLIC AUTHORITIES
+FIGURE 61 LEVEL OF TRUST IN REGIONAL OR LOCAL PUBLIC AUTHORITIES